Friday, November 15, 2024

 But the extended context is not so hopeful- it suggests that we don't require actual reality from our media, that it is enough to produce simulated, virtual reality, as video games do.

-It is in this context that I consider ISIS, which, in 2014, with its professionally produced, ready for prime time video of a Jordanian pilot burning to death in a cage, realized the predictions of numerous science fiction novels, from the media-mediated wars of George Orwell's 1984 to the blurred lines between war and mass entertainment in Suzanne Collins' Hunger Games.
-On the day the ISIS video was released, ABC national news anchor David Muir described its "high production values," adding that, "No Hollywood studio could have done better," as if he were delivering a movie review.
+It is in this context that I consider IS (Islamic State), which in 2014, with its professionally produced, ready for prime time video of a Jordanian pilot burning to death in a cage, realized the predictions of numerous science fiction novels, from the media-mediated wars of George Orwell's 1984 to the blurred lines between war and mass entertainment in Suzanne Collins' Hunger Games.
+On the day the IS video was released, ABC national news anchor David Muir described its "high production values," adding that, "No Hollywood studio could have done better," as if he were delivering a movie review.
 In a sense he was.

-What do these musings have to do with the real ISIS?
-I should add that my point is not that ISIS is not real.
+What do these musings have to do with the real IS?
+I should add that my point is not that IS is not real.
 It's hard to see how its actions could be faked.
-A man really was burned; people were really beheaded; many European and American cities were really terrorized by fanatics.
-I'm talking about the sober thinking behind ISIS, specifically their marketing department, and they clearly have one.
-The War of ISIS is packaged for young men the way a video game would be packaged.
+A man really was burned; people were really beheaded; many European and American cities are really being terrorized.
+I'm talking about the sober thinking behind IS, specifically their marketing department, and they clearly have one.
+The War of IS is packaged for young men the way a video game would be packaged.
 Consider how you'll be watching a TV show that young people also watch, and suddenly there's a commercial for a video game showing CGI heroes blasting a variety of monsters, with titles like End of Doom Part III!
-Now it's Return of ISIS- The Reckoning!
+Now it's Return of IS- The Reckoning!

-Commentators have wondered where ISIS comes from and what it wants.
+Commentators have wondered where IS comes from and what it wants.
 It is not a country, or associated with one.
 It has no past as an established enemy.
 But its genesis in no secret.
-ISIS formed in reaction to persecutions of Iraqi Sunnis by U.S. imposed Shia leaders, after the 2003 U.S. invasion of Iraq that toppled Sunni leader Saddam Hussein.
-ISIS was in effect born of U.S. policy, continuing the pattern of post-World War II conflicts in which we indulge our need to fight enemies by creating them- as we do with video games.
+IS formed in reaction to persecutions of Iraqi Sunnis by U.S. imposed Shia leaders, after the 2003 U.S. invasion of Iraq that toppled Sunni leader Saddam Hussein.
+IS was in effect born of U.S. policy, continuing the pattern of post-World War II conflicts in which we indulge our need to fight enemies by creating them- as we do with video games.

-In other words, ISIS is not entirely real.
+In other words, IS is not entirely real.
 Virtually, though, it's real enough.
-It certainly has no problem with ratings, though ISIS is at heart a transitory organization, dependent on outside support.
+It certainly has no problem with ratings, though IS is at heart a transitory organization, dependent on outside support.
 On its own it does not have the staying power of a profitable video game.
 The best outcome would be to win this war quickly, as well as virtually and really.

-[Update, 11/4/23: The Israel vs. Hamas/Hezbollah war, like the war against ISIS, is both real and virtual.
+[Update, 11/4/23: The Israel vs. Hamas/Hezbollah war, like the war against IS, is both real and virtual.
 In America its reality is bolstered because many people instantly identify with one side or the other, and because people on both sides are maimed and killed.
-The virtual parts are the competing storylines of the conflict's background, such that someone new to the subject could read all the facts in the opposing accounts and come away with no idea what to think, because the same facts, accepted by each side but filtered through different perspectives, support antithetical narratives and draw antithetical conclusions.
-Undecided Americans will be overruled by the passion and argumentation of those who are sure of their connection to the conflict.
-Contrast this with Ukraine vs. Russia, which takes a back seat now because it does not grab us the same way.
-But it will not stay in the back seat for long.
-There is too much invested in Ukraine vs. Russia to let it go, but how can it compete with Israel vs. Hamas/Hezbollah?
-Since nuclear threat is probably the only way to stimulate American interest in Ukraine vs. Russia, don't be surprised by a nuclear crisis stemming from the war, especially in light of Russian President Vladimir Putin's statement that he is storing tactical nukes in Belarus near the Ukrainian border and may use them against Ukraine.]
+The virtual parts are the competing storylines of the conflict's background, such that someone new to the subject could read all the opposing accounts from biblical times to October 7th, 2023, and come away with no idea what to think, because the same assumed facts and historical fragments, accepted by each side but filtered through different perspectives, support antithetical narratives and draw antithetical conclusions.
+On top of this, since the October 7th attack, two new antithetical storylines explaining the purpose and nature of the attack have unfolded, as specific as the Manhattan Project in their intent, creating two groups of people with antithetical views: fissionable material when the two groups are in contact, social atom bombs to be manipulated and ignited as one would physical bombs.
+People who manage to remain “undecided” or "unaligned" through the American version of this bombardment (due to our freedom of speech we get both storylines) will be overruled by the passion and argumentation of those who are sure of their place in the narratives.
+Contrast this with our muddied reaction to Ukraine vs. Russia, a war occurring in places unfamiliar to most Americans, so that it takes a back seat to the Middle East.
+It will not stay in the back seat for long, however.
+There is too much invested in Ukraine vs. Russia to let it go.
+Since nuclear threat is probably the only way to stimulate American interest in Ukraine vs. Russia, expect a nuclear crisis stemming from that war, especially in light of Russian President Vladimir Putin's statement that he is storing tactical nukes in Belarus near the Ukrainian border and may use them against Ukraine, and lame-duck President Biden's little noted authorization on November 17, 2024 of use by Ukraine of U.S. supplied long-range missiles against Russia.]

-[Update, 3/23/24: The implication of the essay above is that ISIS is something of a fabrication.
-That's an important question considering the horrific attack of 3/22/24 on concert-going civilians in Russia, for which a putative ISIS took credit.
-The question becomes: If ISIS is a historically disconnected, fabricated entity, who controls it?
-What are its goals?
-The answers seem to change from theater to theater.
-In the case of the recent attack on Russian civilians, Russia says the attack was directed by Ukraine, with no reference to ISIS.
-Hamas says that Israel and the CIA directed the attack through ISIS.
-The U.S. says that ISIS is an independent terrorist group that committed the attack independently, as indicated by its claiming to have done so.
+[Update, 3/23/24: Available sources suggest that IS is funded from continually shifting politics, which helps explain its unclear meaning.
+The obscurity deepened after the horrific attack of 3/22/24 on concert-going civilians in Russia, for which a putative IS took credit.
+Russia says the attack was directed by Ukraine, with no reference to IS.
+Hamas says that Israel and the CIA directed the attack through IS.
+The U.S. says that IS is an independent terrorist group that committed the attack independently, as indicated by its claiming to have done so (1/2/25: The U.S. acceptance of a face-value IS held for the January 1st, 2025 car ramming attack in New Orleans).
 The "facts" on all sides are as antithetical to each other as the "facts" on either side of Israel vs Hamas/Hezbollah, or Ukraine vs. Russia.
 This is purposeful.
-We are not supposed to understand what's going on with these potential triggers of World War III, but it's clear what's going on: Current civilization is under threat of being dismantled by violent covert or overt forces.
+We are not supposed to understand what's going on with these potential triggers of World War III, but it's clear what's going on: Current civilization is under threat of being dismantled by violent covert and overt forces.
 I don't recommend total pessimism, but to avoid it we need a politically influential group that describes and discusses things as they are, to save us from intellectual suffocation and keep hope alive.]

-[Update, 11/18/24: In the next seven posts I've temporarily switched focus from the manipulated triggering of World War III to one of the purposes of that triggering: the introduction of radical new technologies.
-While we're busy being blown up, Artificial Intelligence (AI) and biological manipulation will move in to restructure the faulty human model.
-The upcoming posts recount my "conversations" with Google's AI, Gemini, which have led me to expect that AI by itself will change us more than most spokespeople in related industries are publicly speculating.]
+[Update, 1/3/25: In the next six posts I've temporarily switched focus from the manipulated triggering of World War III to one of the purposes of that triggering: for war to act as cover for the introduction of radical new technologies and a radical new human race.
+The upcoming posts recount my "conversations" with Google's AI, Gemini, which have led me to expect that near-future humanity will be at least as different from us as we are from chimpanzees.]

 No comments: